siliconcompiler/siliconcompiler/docs/user_guide/installation/installation_prep_path.rst

-To prepare your path and get set up with examples and PDKs to run:
+If you don't already have PDKs and tools set up, prepare your path to get set up with examples and PDKs to run:

 .. code-block:: bash